-Scope Certificates (SCs) which proove that a supplier meets all criteria to be allowed to process GOTS goods and
+Scope Certificates (SCs) which prove that a supplier meets all criteria to be allowed to process GOTS goods and

-Transaction Certificates (TCs) which proove that the goods themselves meet all GOTS product criteria.
+Transaction Certificates (TCs) which prove that the goods themselves meet all GOTS product criteria.

 See the GOTS Fact Sheets to find out: